clemans/powershell/README.md

-### `clemans/powershell` is a collection of Microsoft PowerShell resources that can be used to aid IT professionals.
-### This project is comprised of the following system administration material:
+### `clemans/powershell` is a collection of Microsoft PowerShell resources that can be used to aid IT professionals in system administration, automation, and more.
+This project is comprised of:

 ## System Administration